What is a Rent-to-Own Agreement?

-A Rent-to-Own Agreement (also known as a lease purchase, right to purchase, or seller carry) is a type of transaction by which a buyer enters a rent to own contract where they agree to pay a monthly fee, in exchange for the right to live in and purchase a property at an agreed-upon date in the future.
-They move in now, but pay for it later.
+A Rent-to-Own Agreement (also known as a lease purchase, right to purchase, or seller carry) is a type of transaction in which a buyer enters a rent-to-own contract.
+In this contract, the buyer agrees to pay a monthly fee in exchange for the right to live in and purchase a property at an agreed-upon date in the future.
+The buyer moves in now but pays for the property later.

-The exact exchange and terms are dependent on the type of arrangements that the parties agree to.
-We’ll explore examples of those agreements later in the guide.
+The exact exchange and terms depend on the type of arrangements that the parties agree to.
+Later in the guide, we’ll explore examples of those agreements.

-Rent-to-own differs from a traditional leasing arrangement in that the tenant may have the right to purchase the property at any time during the agreement, or may in some cases also terminate the agreement by returning the property to the original owner (though they may have a limited time frame in which to do so, and the penalties can sometimes be high).
+Rent-to-own differs from a traditional leasing arrangement in that the tenant may have the right to purchase the property at any time during the agreement or, in some cases, also terminate the agreement by returning the property to the original owner (though they may have a limited time frame in which to do so, and the penalties can sometimes be high).

-While most homebuyers need a mortgage in order to finance the purchase of a home, rent-to-own homes provide an alternative route to help you eventually purchase the home.
-With rent-to-own, you don’t have to sweat the credit score requirements for acquiring a mortgage, or save up a huge down payment, in order to buy.
-Instead, you can rent a home for a certain amount of time with the option to buy the home before the lease ends.
+While most homebuyers need a mortgage to finance the purchase of a home, rent-to-own homes provide an alternative route to help you eventually purchase the home.
+With rent-to-own, you don’t have to sweat the credit score requirements for acquiring a mortgage or save up a substantial down payment to buy.
+Instead, you can rent a home for a certain amount of time with the option to purchase the house before the lease ends.

-Rent-to-own is more complicated than renting, so you’ll want to do thorough research to determine whether this is the right route for you.
-Also, you’ll need to take certain precautions in order to protect your own interests.
+Rent-to-own is more complicated than renting, so you’ll want to research thoroughly to determine whether this is the right route for you.
+Also, you’ll need to take certain precautions to protect your interests.
 Consulting with a licensed Realtor with special training in these types of transactions is the best place to start.

 Why Rent-to-Own?

-Rent-to-own agreements essentially give you the ability to buy a house and pay for it later.
-For example, through what’s known as a seller carry, you can buy now and pay for it over time.
-In this case the seller acts as a bank, so your loan payment goes directly to him.
+Rent-to-own agreements essentially allow you to buy a house and pay for it later.
+For example, through what’s known as a Seller Carry, you can buy now and pay for it over time.
+In this case, the seller acts as a bank, so your loan payment goes directly to him.
 This can be a smart option if your current financial situation prevents you from securing traditional financing.

 With rent-to-own, you will negotiate the terms with the property owner to determine the length of your lease, the purchase price of the home, your rent payment, and the conditions of your agreement.
-When or before your lease ends, you can buy the home outright, assuming you are able to secure a mortgage loan before then.
+You can buy the home outright when or before your lease ends, assuming you can secure a mortgage loan before then.

 THE TENANT / BUYER PERSPECTIVE